 - 1. Display.
-Markers should be displayed at no more than 50-foot (15-m) intervals and should be visible for at least 1 statute mile. - 2.
+Markers should be displayed at no more than 50-foot (15.24 m) intervals and should be visible for at least 1 SM (1.61 km). - 2.
 Shape.
-Markers should be rectangular in shape and not less than 2 feet (0.6 m) on a side.
+Markers should be rectangular in shape and not less than 2 feet (0.61 m) in length.
 Stiffeners should be used in the borders to expose a large area and to prevent drooping in calm wind or wrapping around the cable. - 3.
 Color Patterns.
 One of the following color patterns should be used: - a.
 Solid Color.
 Aviation orange. - b.
 Orange and White.
-Two triangular sections, one of aviation orange and the other white, combined to form a rectangle. - c.
-Refer to paragraph 12.2 Paint Standard.
+Two triangular sections, one of aviation orange and the other white, combined to form a rectangle.